 Just south of the Amalfi Peninsula is the coastal city of Salerno.
 This was an important landing site for the allied forces in the Second World War.
 Since then it has been a town that has suffered from high rates of unemployment, lack of investment and a general decline.
-However in the early Middle Ages this town was famous for it’s medical school.
+However in the early Middle Ages this town was famous for it’s thriving port, natural harbour and exceptional medical school.
 The medical tradition started here with a monastery and a dispensary run by the monks – probably as early as the 8th century.
 Strategically located between the coast and the mountains the monks created a herb garden where they could grow and experiment with plants.
 All types of herbs were grown, some poisonous, some known to have healing properties.
 An ingenious system of pumps was built into the hillside so that the terraced garden had a reliable water supply.
 A series of ponds, waterfalls and streams created a flow of water to the flower beds and vegetable patches.
 You can imagine that this hillside of water courses, plants, herbs and flowers must have been a delightful place to be on a hot summer day in the Mediterranean.

 The Medical School developed here from about the 9th century; Greek, Roman, Jewish and Arab scholars worked together – sharing their knowledge and developing their understanding of the human body and the effects of disease.
 Numerous women worked and taught here too.
 Francesca Romana is listed as a surgeon in the 12th century whilst Trotula de Ruggero wrote on gynaecological issues and women’s health associated with childbirth.
 By 1231 the fame of ‘Scuola Medica Salernitana’ was so great that the Emperor Frederick II decreed that only doctors trained in Salerno could practise medicine.
 The town started to call itself ‘La Citta Ippocratica’.
 The City of Hippocrates.